 What are the details of the new business class seat?

-The new seats come in an alternating 2 x 2, 1 x 1, 2 x 2 configuration, with every second row featuring a ‘throne’ style seat that allows some passengers to have more privacy.
+The new seats come in an alternating 2-2, 1-1, 2-2 configuration, with every second row featuring a ‘throne’ style seat that allows some passengers to have more privacy.
 In the other rows, there isn’t direct aisle access for every seat.

 The seat design, known as the Thompson Aero Vantage, is already in popular use onboard Jetblue in their Mint Business Class.

-“The upgrades are scheduled to commence in May 2020 and it will feature new lie-flat Business Class seats in a forward-facing staggered layout” – Singapore Statment
+“The upgrades are scheduled to commence in May 2020 and it will feature new lie-flat Business Class seats in a forward-facing staggered layout” – Singapore statement

 These seats are part of a much larger $100 million dollar upgrade to the Silk Air fleet, which for example, will see new seat back entertainment screens fitted to both economy and business class.
 This will bring the aircraft in line with other regional aircraft in the Singapore fleet, such as the Business Class on its A350-900 medium-haul as well as 787-10 fleets.

 With a consistent product, a passenger that is transferring from a business class seat on a Singapore A380 will be able to expect the same level of quality on the smaller 737 regional jets.
 This will also ensure that Singapore has less reliance on other airlines for regional feeder routes.